TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 </form>
 ```

-When you click on the button, it reveals the hidden form.
+When you click on the button, it reveals the hidden input.

 ```js
 const emailForm = document.querySelector("email-form")